 If you use Google Ads, you’re already using AI in your advertising campaigns.
 But in this data-driven world, you can and should leverage the latest technology and use big data to maximize your marketing efforts.
 In addition to a handful of digital marketing tips, this digital world requires digital brain power.

 AI can help you personalize content, integrate chatbots into your site, and automate routine tasks.
 It can save you time and allow you to focus on those aspects of your business that require your direct attention.
-With Redstitch’s digital marketing plans, you can combine our human expertise with the most sophisticated AI tools in order to optimize your website, plan ad campaigns, develop a content strategy, and more.
+With Redstitch’s digital marketing, you can combine our human expertise with the most sophisticated AI tools in order to optimize your website, plan ad campaigns, develop a content strategy, and more.